JalpeshVadgama/JalpeshVadgama/README.md

 <p>
 Check out what I'm currently involved in.

-- Currently, building my youtube channel, #CodeWithJV# at https://bit.ly/CodeWithJV.
+I- Currently, building my youtube channel, #CodeWithJV# at https://bit.ly/CodeWithJV.
 Please do subscribe to this channel, AS I am putting some useful content on my video.
-- Doing some open source examples.
-Which you can see in the my github.
+- Doing some open-source examples.
+Which you can see in my github.

 </p>

 ### 🌱What I'm Learning

-Here are some things on my todo list.
+Here are some things on my to-do list.

 - Redux(Advance) and Recoil
 - Azure Container